vinismarques/imdb-to-justwatch/README.md

 ### Notes:
 *   The scripts have a built-in delay between actions to be kind to the JustWatch servers and avoid being blocked.
 *   **API Usage:** The JustWatch APIs used by this script are internal.
 While generally safe for personal, limited use (like importing your lists), they are not officially public or documented for third-party commercial use.
 Please use responsibly.
 *   Websites like IMDb and JustWatch sometimes change how their pages or export files are structured.
 If the scripts stop working, it might be because of such a change.
-In that case, parts of the script (like column numbers or API details) might need to be updated.
+Please open an Issue in GitHub if you think that is the case.
 *   **Keep your `JUSTWATCH_AUTH_TOKEN` private!** It's like a password for your JustWatch account.
 Don't share it publicly.
 The environment variable method helps keep it more secure than typing it directly into the script.
 *   **Inspiration:** This project was inspired by the work done by @prasanth-G24 in the [Imdb_to_JustWatch](https://github.com/prasanth-G24/Imdb_to_JustWatch) repository.